Randy is committed to helping more Tennesseans prepare for the jobs of the future.

 But while we are increasing college access – we also need to focus on college completion.
-That’s why Randy joined with other top leaders to form and he now chairs Complete Tennessee – a non-profit education advocacy organization to help raise post-secondary completion rates and to help Tennessee become a national model in higher education attainment and innovation.
+That’s why Randy joined with other top leaders to form Complete Tennessee – a non-profit education advocacy organization to help raise post-secondary completion rates and to help Tennessee become a national model in higher education attainment and innovation.

 The creation of knoxAchieves, and later tnAchieves, provided college access to many students who had never dreamed of affording college before.

 But it also shed light on a difficult realization: many of Tennessee’s students were simply not prepared for college.
 Randy knew we had to intervene earlier to truly help these students succeed.

 Randy began meeting with University of Tennessee education and psychology professor, Dr. Bob Kronick, to get a better idea of why many students were falling behind.
 Dr. Kronick explained many students couldn’t focus at school because they were dealing with hunger, violence in their homes, and didn’t have access to dental or vision care.